ACCA By-laws

 (a) If a vacancy occurs in the office of President, the President-Elect shall complete the unexpired term and shall then serve a full term in his or her own right.

-(b) If a vacancy occurs in the office of President-Elect, the Past President shall perform the duties of the president-elect until a successor is duly elected.
+(b) If a vacancy occurs in the office of President-Elect, the Past President shall perform the duties of the president-elect until a successor is duly elected by a majority vote of the ACCA Executive Council.

-(c) If a vacancy occurs in the office of the President-Elect-Elect, the ACCA Executive Council, will, by majority vote, elect a successor.
 Section 5.
-Removal of ACCA Executive Council Members.
-When an EC member does not fulfill the duties of his/her elected office (i.e. failure to attend meetings, nonparticipation in the process), the President, in consultation with the Executive Council, shall pursue removal of said member from the Council.
+Removal of ACCA Officers.
+When an elected officer does not fulfill the duties of his/her office (i.e. failure to attend meetings, nonparticipation in the process), the President, in consultation with the Executive Council, shall pursue removal of said member from the Executive Council.
 First, the President should consult with the member to ascertain her/his intentions regarding future participation in the activities of the Executive Council.
 The results of this consultation shall be reported to the Council.
-Second, the Executive Council may, by majority vote, decide to remove said member form the Executive Council.
+Second, the Executive Council may, by majority vote, decide to remove said member from the Executive Council.
 In the event of removal, the President shall notify the “removed” member of the Council’s action.
 In accordance with the Bylaws, the Executive Council shall then elect by majority vote a successor EC member, who shall serve until the next election (see Article III, Section 4).

 Article IV

-(a) Make all necessary policy decisions on behalf of ACCA during the interim between business meetings of ACCA.
+(a) Make all necessary policy decisions on behalf of ACCA.

-(c) Have the final responsibility for all business meetings of ACCA at the national level.
+(b) Have the final responsibility for all business of ACCA at the national level.

-(e) Consider all proposed amendments to these Bylaws.
+(d) Consider all proposed amendments to these Bylaws to send to the membership for approval.

 Article V